iGerman00/koutube/README.md

 - 💥 No random explosions (fixed!)

 ## Caching 🚀
 This project uses a 7-day cache of every URL that it processes to avoid hammering any services.
 Subject to change.
+To disable fetching the cached version, append `?noCache` or `&noCache` if your URL already has a param like `?v`

 ## Installation ⚙️